dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 - **Stack roots**: Stack variables provided by the just-in-time (JIT) compiler and stack walker.
 JIT optimizations can lengthen or shorten regions of code within which stack variables are reported to the garbage collector.

-- **Garbage collection handles**: Handles that point to managed objects and that can be allocated by user code or by the common language runtime.
+- **Garbage collection handles**: Handles that point to managed objects and that can be allocated by user code or the common language runtime.

 - **Static data**: Static objects in application domains that could be referencing other objects.
 Each application domain keeps track of its static objects.